controversial/wikipedia-map/README.md

 	- [x] tinycolor
 - [x] Move JavaScript to separate files from HTML
 - [x] Make API requests asynchronous
+- [ ] Add some kind of build system to make building local copies and contributing easier

 ### Stuff it might be nice to implement sometime in the far future
 - [ ] Autocomplete names of Wikipedia articles in the top bar